IncQueryLabs/incquery-server-jupyter/README.md

 Click the __binder__ shield above to spin up a deployment publicly hosted on [MyBinder](https://mybinder.org/), with wired-in guest access to [a public IQS demo instance](https://openmbee.incquery.io) and [the OpenMBEE public MMS model repository](https://mms.openmbee.org/).

-## Getting started with the proof-of-concept Jupyter client, using conda
+## Getting started

+### Using Conda

 1. Make sure Miniconda3/Anaconda is installed, along with Python 3.7+ and the `conda` package manager
 1. Make sure Jupyter is installed:

         conda install jupyter
 See details at: [jupyter.org](https://jupyter.org/install)
+1. Obtain the Python client library in one of the following ways:
+   * download a released version from https://github.com/IncQueryLabs/incquery-server-jupyter/releases, then extract contents into `${this-git-repo}/releng/source-gen`
-1. Generate and install a Python-based OpenAPI client for your version of IQS by performing the following steps:
+   * OR generate and install a Python-based OpenAPI client for your version of IQS by performing the following steps:
    1. Obtain a current version of IncQuery Server and locate the the `iqs4twc.yaml` API specification file using ONE of the following methods:
       * If you have access to the IQS source code, find the specification at `${path-to-iqs-git}/web-api-twc/src/main/resources/webroot/iqs4twc.yaml`
       * If you have access to a running IQS instance, visit the Swagger API browser (probably at `${iqs-web-address}/swagger`) and find the link to `iqs4twc.yaml` in small print directly under the main heading `IncQuery Server`.